zara-t3/CAB432-assesment1/A2_response_to_criteria.md

 ### Core - Authentication with Cognito

-- **User pool name:** [Your Cognito User Pool name/ID]
+- **User pool name:** n11544309-a2-pool
-- **How are authentication tokens handled by the client?:** JWT access tokens are stored in browser localStorage and sent as Bearer tokens in authorsation headers for API requests
+- **How are authentication tokens handled by the client?:** JWT access tokens are stored in browser localStorage and sent as Bearer tokens in authorization headers for API requests
-- **Video timestamp:** [Your timestamp]
+- **Video timestamp:** 2:30
 - **Relevant files:**
     - app/auth.py
     - app/services/cognito_service.py